marclitchfield/INDEX/README.md

 * Switch to text-based code editor (with syntax highlighting)
 * Support for more languages
 * Code formatting options
+* Switch themes at runtime
+* Precompile less to css

 ####Development setup: